ViennaTools/ViennaPS/docs/geo/basic/trench.md

 ```
 ---

-The `psMakeTrench` class is used to generate a new trench geometry extending in the z (3D) or y (2D) direction, centrally
+The `MakeTrench` class is used to generate a new trench geometry extending in the z (3D) or y (2D) direction, centrally
 positioned at the origin with the total extent specified in the x and y directions.
 The
 trench configuration may include periodic boundaries in both the x and y directions.
 Users have the flexibility to define the trench’s width, depth, and incorporate tapering